Close-up of human eye.

 • Curriculum vitae/resumé

-• Three recent reference letters from institutions where you trained, along with contact information (letters must be on letterhead, signed, dated and no older than six months from when the application is submitted)
+• Three recent reference letters from institutions where you trained, with contact information.
+Letters must be on letterhead, signed, dated, and no older than six months.

 • Personal statement letter

-• International applicants must be able to meet the IELTS requirements set by the University of Manitoba
+International applicants: Must meet the IELTS requirements set by the University of Manitoba.

 Dana McMillan